Guides

 - Some do not count shootings in the commission of a crime like robbery the same as a school shooting, further skewing statistics.

-- The patchwork of state and local laws and regulations make it impossible to determine if gun-free zones are effective or if, as some say, they only create opportunities for those seeking to do harm to others.
+- The patchwork of state and local laws and regulations makes it impossible to determine if gun-free zones are effective or if, as some say, they only create opportunities for those seeking to harm others.

-- Those that claim that arming more individuals will reduce mass shootings have not been able to provide proof.
+- Those who claim that arming more individuals will reduce mass shootings have not been able to provide proof.

 FBI Gun Free Zone Statistics